Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Methodology

+Note that, although Gaussian PDF is used to normalize the output in rFM, this by no means implies that rFM is capable of achieving such a density transformation, due to Observation~\ref{ob1}.

-We start with presenting a quick overview of Flow Matching.
-FM aims to model the temporal evolution of a data distribution $P_t(x)$, where the dynamics is driven by a vector field $u_t(x)$.
-FM predicts $u_t(x)$ through a deep parameterized model, thereby indirectly yielding the time-dependent probability path $p_t(x)$.
-The Conditional Flow Matching (CFM) \cite{lipman2023flow} demonstrates that the conditional probability path $p_t(x|x_1)$, generated by the conditional vector field $u_t(x|x_1)$, guarantees that the resulting marginal vector field $u_t(x)$ with following form will strictly follow the desired marginal probability path $p_t(x)$.
+\textbf{Flow Matching:} Flow Matching characterizes the temporal evolution of a probability distribution $P_t(X)$ through a marginal vector field $u_t(x)$.
+By parameterizing a model $v_\theta(x_t|x_1)$, FM defines a conditional probability path $p_t(x|x_1)$.
+As established in \cite{lipman2023flow}, the conditional vector field $u_t(x|x_1)$ ensures that the synthesized marginal vector field $u_t(x)$ strictly adheres to the desired marginal probability path $p_t(x)$: